old-jekyll-templates/Twenty-Jekyll-Theme/_texts/chinese-broccoli.md

 tags: [gluten-free, dairy-free]
 ---

-A simple way to prepare chinese broccoli or other greans such as beans.
+A simple way to prepare Chinese broccoli or other greens such as beans.
 I think this works much better than simply using oyster sauce.

 ### Ingredients